 5. @MensHealthMag/@WomensHealthMag-The “Freshmen 15” is still many prospective college students greatest fear.
 These health magazine Twitters will feed your mind reminding you what to do and not to do.
 Don’t worry, you won’t feel like a 40-year old by these follows, but more like a young intellectual who is simply proactive and aware.

 6. @TotalFratMove/@SororityGirlProblems-Stereotypes evolve for a reason.
 To best understand these reasons on reputations and stereotypes of the Greek systems, you’ll want to follow one or both of these feeds.
-Learn what “bro-ing it up” is all about, while gaining a better understanding of the never ending stress and drama of being a sorority girl.
+Learn what “bro-ing it up” is all about and gain a better understanding of the never ending stress and drama of being a sorority girl.

 7. One of @WSJ, @BizJournals, @BreakingNews or @NYTimes-Unfortunately, becoming a young adult means you’ll need to at least pretend to be an active member of society, which typically consists of knowing what’s going on in the world.
 Even if you simply read the tweet headlines, such as “JPMorgan Fear Traders Hid Loss, Now at $5.8 Billion,” you can instantly seem approximately 67% smarter than your peer by randomly throwing this small anecdote into casual conversation.
 Ideally, you’ll actually have a clue what’s going on, but having a clue is half the challenge.